National school (Ireland): History

 In 1831, Edward Stanley (who later became the 14th Earl of Derby), Chief Secretary for Ireland, in the Stanley Letter to Augustus FitzGerald, 3rd Duke of Leinster, outlined the new state-supported system of primary education (this letter remains today the legal basis of the system).
 The two legal pillars of the national school system were to be (i) children of all religious denominations to be taught together in the same school, with (ii) separate religious instruction.
 There was to be no hint of proselytism in this new school system.
 The new system, initially well supported by the religious denominations, quickly lost support of the Churches.
 However, the population showed great enthusiasm and flocked to attend these new national schools.
+One of the civil servants managing implementation was Belfast-born Sir Alexander Macdonnell, 1st Baronet.

 In the second half of the nineteenth century, first the Catholic Church, and later the Protestant churches conceded to the state, and accepted the "all religious denominations together" legal position.
 Where possible, parents sent their children of a national school under the local management of their particular Church.
 The result was that by the end of the nineteenth century the system had become increasingly denominational, with individuals choosing to attend schools primarily catering to children of their own religion.
 However, the legal position de jure, that all national schools are multi-denominational, remains to this day.
 Although, since the establishment of the Free State consistent pressure has been exerted by the Catholic Church to drop the multi-denominational legal position, this has never been conceded by the state.
 A report was submitted to government in 1953 showing more than 90% of the schools were attended by only one denomination – that most national schools were de facto denominational.
 From 1965, changes in the 'Rules for National Schools' allowed for the integration of religious education into the curriculum.
 Today, following many years of immigration, a majority of national schools cater for more than one religion.
 Today national schools are both de jure and de facto multi-denominational.